arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 To provision HDInsight HBase with the new experience on  Azure Management Portal, perform the below steps.

 1. We would start with creating a Premium Block Blob Storage Account.
-From the New screen scroll down and click on Storage Account.
+From the Home Page , click on Storage Account.
 ![Clusterdeploy](https://github.com/arnabganguly/HDInsightHBaseYCSB/blob/master/images/image0013.png)

+2. In the Create Storage Account page populate the below fields.

-2. Go to the Azure Portal portal.azure.com.
+3. Go to the Azure Portal portal.azure.com.
 Login using your azure account credentials.

 ![Clusterdeploy](https://github.com/arnabganguly/HDInsightHBaseYCSB/blob/master/images/image001.png)